| IntroductionFalls are one of the most common and problematic issues

 Anxiety/phobia of verticality (afraid to stand

-Loss of self-confidence/self-esteem
+up) Loss of self-confidence/self-esteem

 Loss of motivation